Yalla Group Limited (YALA) Analysis & Forecast for 2021

 23 institutions hold shares in Yalla Group Limited (YALA), with institutional investors hold 12.10% of the company’s shares.
 The shares outstanding are 143.23M, and float is at 18.60M with Short Float at 12.26%.
 Institutions hold 12.10% of the Float.

 The top institutional shareholder in the company is Tiger Global Management, LLC with over 0.35 million shares valued at $5.02 million.
 The investor’s holdings represent 0.29% of the YALA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is JP Morgan Chase & Company with 0.22 million shares valued at $3.14 million to account for 0.18% of the shares outstanding.
-The other top investors are Penserra Capital Management LLC which holds 0.17 million shares representing 0.15% and valued at over $2.5 million, while Hsbc Holdings Plc holds 0.13% of the shares totaling 0.15 million with a market value of $2.15 million.
+The other top investors are Norges Bank Investment Management which holds 0.2 million shares representing 0.17% and valued at over $2.87 million, while Penserra Capital Management LLC holds 0.15% of the shares totaling 0.17 million with a market value of $2.5 million.